 Length of the pain.
 How long does the pain last?

-Medication history and profile.
-List the names of the medications you are currently taking and their effectiveness.
+Medicine history and profile.
+List the names of the medicines you are currently taking